-What do we mean by cumbersome?
+What do we mean by extremely cumbersome?

 First off, the maximum number of messages you can retrieve with a single command is 5,000.
 What this means is that you need to send successive commands with different parameters until you get them all.
 Friendly and easy it is not and of course very prone to error.

-Next up the retrieved events come back in anti-chronological order: the first message of the day is found at the last line of the last file.
+Next issue, the retrieved events come back in anti-chronological order: the first message of the day is found at the last line of the last file.
 This means you need to sort the messages back into order across different files.
 Not the best use of time!

 Situation Anything But Normal

 Imagine the situation: boss rings, there’s been a major snafu and he needs you to retrieve a specific set of email messages.
 Of course you’d started out retrieving those messages and put them in a storage location somewhere but any of the following could have happened: